BhavyaSandhu/MachineLearning/README.md

 ## Dataset
 The tutorial uses the **Wine Quality Dataset**, which contains physicochemical attributes of wines and their quality ratings.
 The dataset is preprocessed and analyzed within the notebook.

-Installation
-To replicate this project, ensure you have the following dependencies installed:

-Required Libraries
-numpy
-pandas
-matplotlib
-scikit-learn
-seaborn

 ## Repository Structure
 - `Bhavya_ML_Tutorial_.ipynb`: Google Colab Notebook containing the full tutorial, including code and visualizations.
 - `README.md`: Overview of the repository.
 - `LICENSE`: Terms of use for this repository.

 ## Required Libraries
-scikit-learn
-pandas
-matplotlib
+- sklearn
-seaborn
+- pandas, seaborn
+- matplotlib
 ## How to run the code
 1.Download the repository or clone it using the following command:
 (https://github.com/BhavyaSandhu/MachineLearning.git)